visit-dav/visit/src/doc/cli_manual/functions.rst

   GetOperatorOptions(index) -> operator attributes object

-index : type
+index : AMBIGUOUS
-    The index of the operator within the plot's list of operators.
+    The integer index of the operator within the plot's list of operators.

 return type : operator attributes object
     The GetOperatorOptions function returns an operator attributes object.